carmine560/submit-urls/README.md

 ## Usage ##

-If the configuration file `~/.config/SCRIPT_NAME.gpg` does not exist, the following script will create and encrypt the file assuming that the default key of GnuPG is your OpenPGP key pair.
+If the configuration file `~/.config/SCRIPT_NAME.gpg` does not exist, the following script will create and encrypt it assuming that the default key of GnuPG is your OpenPGP key pair.

 ### Bing Webmaster ###

 Prepare an [API
 key](https://docs.microsoft.com/en-us/bingwebmaster/getting-access)
-for authorization, and replace the values of the following variables in the configuration file with your URLs and key:
+for authorization, and replace the values of the following variables in the configuration file with yours:

   * `SITEMAP`
   * `SITE_URL`